UML-Cyber-Security/CCDC_Practice_Infrastructure/Taiga/Taiga_Sprints.md

 # Taiga Sprints
 [Sprints](https://support.atlassian.com/jira-software-cloud/docs/what-is-a-sprint/) are a common practice in Scrum-like or AGILE systems.
-A sprint is a working time period of 1 - 4 weeks where a team completes some set of tasks before reviewing and repeating the process again.
+A sprint involves a working time period of 1 - 4 weeks where a team completes some set of tasks.
+Once the time is up, the team reviews their work and repeats the process again.

 Taiga houses *Sprints* in the **Backlog** tab under the [Scrum](https://www.scrum.org/resources/what-scrum-module) page.
-A sprint is composed of some set of [User Stories](./Stories.md) each representing a row commonly known as a *[swimlane](https://www.oldstreetsolutions.com/jira-swimlanes-agile-boards)* in the [Kanban board](./Kanban.md).
+A sprint is composed of some set of [User Stories](./Stories.md) each representing a row, commonly known as a *[swimlane](https://www.oldstreetsolutions.com/jira-swimlanes-agile-boards)*, in the [Kanban board](./Kanban.md).
 The elements within a Taiga Sprint's Kanban board are the [Tasks](./Tasks.md) associated with a Story.

 ## Create and Manage
 1. Navigate to the Sprint Backlog in the **Scrum** page